-All Medicare Supplement insurance plans are standardized by the federal government.
-This means regardless of the insurance carriers you choose, the benefits are the same.
+The federal government standardizes all Medicare Supplement insurance plans.
+This means regardless of the insurance carriers you choose.
+The benefits are the same.
 The Medigap plan with the highest level of Medicare coverage is Plan F. Plan G is the runner-up.

 What is the highest-rated supplemental insurance plan with USAA?

 The highest-rated supplemental Medicare plan with USAA is Plan G and Plan N.

-What are the benefits of USAA Plan F?
+What are the benefits of USAA Medicare Supplement Plan F?

 Plan F with USAA, and every other carrier, will include all possible benefits with a Medigap plan.
 Thus, leaving you with no out-of-pocket costs as you use the benefits.
 You won’t ever have any deductibles, copays, or coinsurance.

-What is the maximum out-of-pocket limit for USAA Plan G?
+What is the maximum out-of-pocket limit for USAA Medicare Supplement Plan G?

 The Part B deductible is the only out-of-pocket cost with USAA Plan G outside your monthly premium is the Part B deductible.
 The Part B deductible is currently $226.

 What is the difference between USAA Plan G and Plan F?

-The only difference between Plan G and Plan F is that Plan F covers the Part B deductible and Plan G does not.
-The current deductible under Part B is $233.
+The only difference between Plan G and Plan F is that Plan F covers the Part B deductible, and Plan G does not.
+The current deductible under Part B is $226.

-What is the deductible for USAA Plan G?
+What is the deductible for USAA Medicare Supplement Plan G?

 Technically, USAA Plan G doesn’t have a deductible.
 However, Plan G doesn’t cover the Part B deductible, which is currently $226.